Walled Garden Advertising: 4 Ways Publishers are Building Their Own

 • Closed ecosystem: Burdening integrations to other solutions in the AdTech industry

-You can try building your own walled garden, but in the AdTech world specifically, taking the path of least resistance means going where the people are, and there are billions already in the walled gardens of GAFA
+You can try building your walled garden, but in the AdTech world specifically, taking the path of least resistance means going where the people are, and there are billions already in the walled gardens of GAFA.

-In a nutshell, the GAFA walled gardens are not your competition but these ecosystems can actually take your ad inventory game to another level if you make use of them properly.
+The GAFA walled gardens are not your competition, but these ecosystems can take your ad inventory game to another level if you use them properly.

 Google, Facebook, and Amazon may account for more than half of all revenue generated from digital advertising, but they’re not the only players.